TeamArtisansDev/flutter-getx-scaffolding-example/README.md

 # Flutter Getx - Scaffolding Example

-In this package we have used GetX state management package for flutter it includes:
+In this example we have used GetX state management package for flutter it includes:
 - Pages, Controllers and Bindings
 - Routes definition
 - Routes navigation